Fix Version/s: 9

 java.se.eemodule, which gathers together all of the modules that comprise the Java SE Platform, including modules that overlap with the Java EE Platform Specification.
 This is an example of an aggregator module, which collects and re-exports the content of other modules but adds no content of its own.
 A run-time system configured to contain the

-java.se.eemodule will contain all the API packages of the SE Platform.
-A module will be proposed for inclusion in the Java SE Platform Specification if, and only if, it is a standard module reachable from the
+java.se.eemodule will contain all of the API packages of the Java SE Platform.
+A module is included in the Java SE Platform Specification if, and only if, it is a standard module reachable from the

 java.seaggregator module gathers together those parts of the Java SE Platform that do not overlap with Java EE.

-The other non-standard modules contain debugging and serviceability tools and APIs (e.g.,
+The non-standard modules include debugging and serviceability tools and APIs (e.g.,

 jdk.jconsole), development tools (e.g.,

 jdk.crypto.ec), which are made available to other modules via the existing

 java.smartcardiomodule is standard but not part of the Java SE Platform Specification, hence its name starts with the string

 "java."but it is colored blue, and it is not reachable from the

 The module graph is, in effect, a new kind of API, and is specified and

 evolved as such.
 The subgraph of the module graph rooted at the